eibsen66/Ultralight-WB-for-mobile/README.txt

-W&B for Ultralight Version 2.02 by Egill Ibsen (Web) - Multi-aircraft
+W&B for Ultralight Version 2.02 by Egill Ibsen (Web) - Multi-aircraft Selection

 This version adds:
 - A/C Type dropdown (Skyranger Nynja 600 preset + 3 other aircraft placeholders)